 In what typically is a traditionally conservative industry, Alter Domus has embarked on a journey to incorporate automation and artificial intelligence (AI) into the very fabric of the company with an eye for excellence in customer service, employee satisfaction and work-life balance.

 Alter Domus operates in one of the most client-focused industry sectors.
 Its investment strategies impact the livelihoods of companies and individuals worldwide.
 Constantly improving the service it can deliver to customers is essential.
 When the company began its automation journey in 2019, it found the perfect partner in UiPath that matched its vision of continuous innovation.

-In addition, automation journeys often begin with Robotic Process Automaton (RPA) and transition into Intelligent Automaton (IA) by integrating Artificial Intelligence capabilities.
-Alter Domus did things a little differently and started with intelligent automation, but this wasn’t a gamble as it had carefully selected the best team that has ran some of the most successful automation programs in the world.
+In addition, automation journeys often begin with Robotic Process Automation (RPA) and transition into Intelligent Automation (IA) by integrating Artificial Intelligence capabilities.
+Alter Domus did things a little differently and started with intelligent automation.
+But this wasn’t a gamble, as it had carefully selected the best team that has ran some of the most successful automation programs in the world.

 Alter Domus has achieved a reputation for excellence that has led to impressive growth across its key territories.
 Doug Hart, the company’s CEO, outlines its vision: “Our clients deserve a reliable partner with the scalability to grow alongside them.”

 Building that scalability requires developing business capacity and Danilo and his team are using automation as a means to improve the employee experience by reducing mundane tasks and freeing staff to higher value, more rewarding tasks that provide real benefit to customers, thus heightening the client experience.